Reminisce (rapper)

-Remilekun Abdulkalid Safaru (born 26 January 1981), known by his stage names Reminisce and Alaga Ibile, is a Nigerian singer, rapper, songwriter, and actor originating from Ogun State.
-He performs in English and in his native language, Yoruba.
+Remilekun Abdulkalid Safaru (born 26 January 1981), professionally known as Reminisce, is a Nigerian singer, rapper, songwriter, and actor.
+Originating from Ogun State, he performs in English and in his native language, Yoruba.

 Early life

 Reminisce is from Ajilete, Yewa South LGA in Ogun State, the western part of Nigeria.
 He was born on January 26, 1981, in Kaduna state, Northern Nigeria.
 In school, he listened to various genres of local and foreign music and performed in school activities.
 He studied purchasing and supply at Kwara State Polytechnic.

 Music career

-He recorded his first song in a studio in 2006 and recorded a rap album at Coded Tunes, but the album was never released and he decided to focus on his studies and complete schooling.
-In 2008, Reminisce returned to the music scene, performing a rap verse on a track titled "Bachelor's Life" off 9ice's second album titled “Gongo Aso”.
-His first single, "Ever Since", featured 9ice, and was a story about his life till that moment.
-His second, "If Only", was a love song produced by Dtunez.
+Reminisce recorded his first song in a studio in 2006 and recorded a rap album at Coded Tunes, but the album was never released and he decided to focus on his studies and complete schooling.
+In 2008, Reminisce performed a rap verse on a track titled "Bachelor's Life" off 9ice's second album titled Gongo Aso.
+His first single, "Ever Since", featured 9ice, and was a story about his life until that moment.
+His second single, "If Only", was a love song produced by D'Tunes.

-In 2014, Time magazine named Reminisce one of the seven "World Rappers You Should Meet.”
-He was also named by Nigerian music site NotJustOk, as one of the top three hip-hop artists of 2014.

-His song titled "Local Rappers" in 2015, which he featured Olamide and Phyno had some controversial comments from fans as they felt the song was targeted at rappers who rap with English language such as MI and Mode9.
+His song titled "Local Rappers," released in 2015, featured Olamide and Phyno and had some controversial comments from fans as they felt the song was targeted at rappers who rap in English such as MI and Mode9.
 In 2015, Reminisce was named a brand ambassador for the Orijin alcoholic beverage brand.

 Reminisce is signed to Les Roses Rouge (LRR) Records, and he is the only Nigerian rapper to have two albums debut on the billboard charts; Baba Hafusa at number 12, and El-Hadj at number 13.